 Further information about programme courses, including links to the full course outlines.

 NOTE: Courses are reviewed yearly and may not run in each Academic Year.
 The University's Degree Programme Table (DPT) is updated each Academic Year for the programme.
-Links for the 2020/2021 DPTs for each programme are available at the bottom of this page.
+Links for the 2023/2024 DPTs for each programme will be made available at the bottom of this page.

 Engaging with Digital Research (PGSP11401)

 The course will enable students to understand new emerging models of professional practice in business and policy making developing and deploying digital research methods and results.
-This will include collecting, curating, exchanging and analyzing of digitally-derived data, the use of research from digital environments, and the way this is leveraged turning this data into tools for active use and behaviour change.
-This course will also address the development of transferable insights in managing cross-institutional and citizen collaboration in digital data collection and analysis.
+This will include collecting, curating, exchanging and analysing of digitally-derived data, the use of research from digital environments, and the way this is leveraged turning this data into tools for active use and behaviour change.

 Informatics Project Proposal (INFD11014)